WillChilds-Klein/cpsc183-final/index.md

 The Alice Corp case was highly anticipated by major players in the technology and software industry, as well as lawyers involved in patent litigation, and preliminary studies have shown a decrease in patent lawsuits since the ruling.
 It may be too early to tell if this case was the main cause of the decline but the ruling was significant enough to believe that it may be shifting the tactics of many "patent trolls" as more dubious software patents are likely to be covering unpatentable ideas and processes.
 This, along with increased publicity as shown by the Twitter mention proxy we present in the figures, will change the rate at which companies settle lawsuits or choose to fight them in court.

 We've also included important dates in the patent troll world over the last 5 years.
 Each landmark is denoted by a vertical line in the graph with a number associated with that line.
-The numbers correspond to the table at the end of this section.
-We've also made availabe the text and author info of the 10 most relevant tweets from the day of each prominent spike in mentions (over all 5 years) in the form of a `.json` file, which can be found [here](https://github.com/WillChilds-Klein/cpsc183-final/blob/master/data/spike_tweets_authors-CLEAN.json).
+The numbers correspond to the numbered list of relevant links at the end of this section.
+We've also made availabe the text and author info of the 10 most relevant tweets from the day of each prominent spike in mentions (over all 5 years, totalling ~700 tweets) in the form of a `.json` file, which can be found [here](https://github.com/WillChilds-Klein/cpsc183-final/blob/master/data/spike_tweets_authors-CLEAN.json).

 <div class='container' style='width: 1200px'>